evmos/evmos/x/erc20/spec/03_state_transitions.md

 ### 2. Register ERC20

 A user registers a ERC20 token contract that is already deployed on the EVM module.
-Once the proposal passes (i.e is Approvald by governance), the ERC20 module creates an Cosmos coin representation of the ERC20 token.
+Once the proposal passes (i.e is approved by governance), the ERC20 module creates a Cosmos coin representation of the ERC20 token.

 1. User submits a `RegisterERC20Proposal`
 2. Validators of the EVMOS chain vote on the proposal using `MsgVote` and proposal passes